Universal Orlando Resort: Hotels, Tickets and Transportation

 The Universal Orlando Resort has five on-site hotels that are all located as close as you can get to the parks.
 (The Hard Rock Hotel is the closest to the main gates.)
 You really can’t go wrong with any of them as they’re all designed for families, and all include certain things like on-site Universal character appearances, and Kids Clubs for parents who want some non-child time to do things like go to the late night clubs at CityWalk (or just sit and stare at the sunset while not being asked to do anything for anyone).
 However, there are some noticeable differences as to price and perks.
 First, here are the hotel links:

-- Loews Royal Pacific Resort – Preferred Value (where I stayed with my family)
+- Loews Royal Pacific Resort – Preferred Value (we stayed here in 2016)

 - Hard Rock Hotel® – Premier Value